DevC-Kingston/team6/README.md

 * We also learned how to program in Python

-## What's next for “Insert Your Bot Name”
+## What's next for “Fit Sensei”
 Product Roadmap - next features for example
-1. Feature 1
+1. To see past workouts done by date
-1. Feature 2
+1. To enable the chatbot to understand fitness pictures sent by the users

 ## Built With - provide the tech stack used
-* example1
+* Python
-* example2
+* SQLite

 ## Try it out